 For example, “Narcissists” is amusing, because there are people out there that think this way.
 Plus, you can picture the surroundings and people he is talking about.
-I would listen to this loudly on my iPod just to see the looks I would get.
+I would rock this loudly on my iPod just to see the looks I would get.

 If you like alternative quirky music, I suggest listening First World Problems.
-It was released on Tuesday.
+It released Tuesday, May 20, 2014.
 This album is not for someone that takes themselves too seriously.
 If you like The Lonely Island, you will like Resistor.
 Though the genres are different, the humor and care free attitude are similar.
+By the way, Resistor is having their release show at Bourbon Branch Friday, May 30, 2014.
+It will be at 8:00 pm.
+Tickets are sold at the door.
+If you want to go, add it your Facebook calendar.
+Before you go, I suggest getting your copy from Amazon or iTunes today!